-- A. To the extent practical and appropriate, University officials will provide pertinent information as the Assembly requests. - B. Recipients of recommendations and resolutions shall reply in writing, either accepting them or explaining why they will not be implemented.
-When circumstances prevent recipients' response within one calendar month, they shall inform the Assembly of such circumstances and a date by which it can expect a response.
+- 53 A. To the extent practical and appropriate, University officials will provide pertinent information - 54 as the Assembly requests.

+- 55 B. Recipients of recommendations and resolutions shall reply in writing, either accepting them or - 56 explaining why they will not be implemented.
+When circumstances prevent recipients' - 57 response within [seven calendar days] one calendar month, they shall inform the Assembly of such circumstances - and a date by which it can expect a response.